-- 1. A second failure of a nursing course constitutes grounds for dismissal from the nursing program. - 2.
-Substantiated claims of cheating or violations of academic integrity constitute grounds for dismissal from the nursing program (see "Cheating Policy" within this handbook). - 3.
-Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, may result in immediate dismissal from the program. - 4.
+- 1. A second failure of a nursing course (whether a "D," "F," "WF," or "U") constitutes grounds for immediate dismissal from the nursing program. - 2.
+For our associate-level programs, withdrawal from a second nursing course constitutes ground for immediate dismissal from the nursing program.
+(For more information, see "Progression Policy" within this handbook.) - 3.
+Substantiated claims of cheating or violations of academic integrity constitute grounds for dismissal from the nursing program.
+(For more information, see "Cheating Policy" within this handbook.) - 4.
+Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, may result in immediate dismissal from the program. - 5.
 If, in the judgment of the instructor or supervisory person in a contracted clinical facility, there is reason to question the emotional or physical condition of a student or the safety or the quality of nursing care provided, the instructor has the responsibility to dismiss the student from the clinical or university laboratory.
 The plan for dismissal is as follows: - a.
 When an incident first occurs, the faculty will request the student to leave the clinical site/laboratory immediately. - b.
 The faculty will communicate to appropriate hospital/supervisory personnel regarding the problem. - c.
-The faculty will refer the student for appropriate professional for follow-up. - d.
-The faculty will provide written documentation of the incident to the departmental chair and the student within 24 hours of the incident.
+The faculty will refer the student for appropriate professional for follow-up.

-- i.
+- d.
+The faculty will provide written documentation of the incident to the departmental chair and the student within 24 hours of the incident. - i.
 The student has the right to appeal in writing to the Chair (and then the Dean) if the decision is unacceptable to him/her, in accordance to university policy. - ii.
 Upon receipt of written appeal, the Chair (or Dean) will notify the student in writing of subsequent steps to take for redress of the decision, according to University policy.
-A clinical failure earns a grade of "F".
+A clinical failure earns a grade of "F."